atsamd-rs/atsamd/boards/arduino_nano33iot/README.md

 #### Notes
  - It may help to double-press the center button to reset when re-flashing the device.
 This sets the device in a bootloader mode.
+ - For the usb example, `picocom` is a good simple terminal serial emulator